Studying Traditional Crafts: Goals and Methods in Higher Education

 During the registration you need to decide about the additional fees but fee for the conference 25 € is obligatory.

-The event is supported by the Nordic Councel of Ministers through Nordplus Higher Education Programme (NPHE-2019/10037 - Higher Education on Craft Traditions NN/2019) and Cultural Endowment of Estonia
+The event is supported by base funding for national research at the University of Tartu, Cultural Endowment of Estonia and the Nordic Council of Ministers through Nordplus Higher Education Programme (NPHE-2019/10037 - Higher Education on Craft Traditions NN/2019).